 The Fairtrade Foundation is a charity and relies on donations to help us fulfill our mission.
 Why not organise a bake sale or raffle?
 Here are some fun ideas for fundraising.

 8 great fundraising ideas

 Follow us on social media and share our campaign content to help us raise awareness of the issues.

 4. Choose Fairtrade Chocolate

 Perhaps one of the simplest ways to support cocoa farmers around the world, is by buying Fairtrade chocolate and cocoa.
 While this doesn’t immediately solve all the issues, keeping up the demand allows farmers to sell more of their cocoa on Fairtrade terms thus increasing their income.

-Thank you for your support and helping to make Fairtrade Fortnight 2019 our biggest yet!
+Thank you for your support and helping to make Fairtrade Fortnight 2019 such a success!
 Sign up to emails to keep up to date with all things Fairtrade.
-We look forward to celebrating Fairtrade Fortnight with you from February 25.

 *WIP estimation based on the Living Income Community of Practice

 **This is the estimated daily income per household member based on a typical cocoa farming household